gear-foundation/whitepaper/docs/technology/gas-balance.md

 ### Post message

-The **Gear** network tries to post a message into the message queue transaction pool.
+A **Gear Network** tries to post a message into the message queue transaction pool.
 To do this, the local validator node verifies that the message initiator account has enough balance to cover sending of _value_ and _gas_limit_.

 For an Upload program message type (#1), validators verify that the message's _gas_limit_ does not exceed the gas limit per block.